-- 1. The Champion and Reserve Champion Showman from the Senior and Intermediate Divisions in Beef Cattle, Sheep, Meat Goats, Dairy Goats and Swine are eligible to compete for Grand Champion Livestock Showman and Reserve Grand Champion Livestock Showman. - 2.
-Participants must show the same animal which qualified them for this event. - 3.
-After an exhibitor is named Champion Showman or Reserve Champion Showman within a division (dairy goats, beef, sheep, meat goats, or swine), they may not qualify in any other species for Grand Champion Showman. - Exhibitors may show in subsequent showmanship classes but will be required to 4. compete in the first division in which they qualified for Grand Champion Showman.
-In the event that one youth wins two species, the next highest showman will be chosen to compete in the Round Robin. - 5.
+- The Champion and Reserve Champion Showman from the Senior and Intermediate Divisions in Beef Cattle, Sheep, Meat Goats, Dairy Goats and Swine are eligible to compete for Grand Champion Livestock Showman and Reserve Grand Champion Livestock Showman. - 2.
+If an exhibitor wins showmanship in more than one species he/she must choose which species will be shown in the Round Robin. - 3.
+After an exhibitor is named Champion Showman or Reserve Champion Showman within a division (dairy goats, beef, sheep, meat goats, or swine), they may not qualify in any other species for Grand Champion Showman.
+In the event that one youth wins two species, the next highest showman will be chosen to compete in the Round Robin. - 4.
+Exhibitors may show in subsequent showmanship classes. - 5.
 For species with limited exhibitors: Should a contestant elect not to participate in the Round Robin, it will be their responsibility to permit the use of their animal for the purpose of the Round Robin contest.
 In the event that there is not a contestant from each specie, every effort will be made by species' superintendents to locate animals for use by the exhibitors in the Round Robin. - 6.
-Participants will draw for the animal they will show in each species except the species being shown when they qualified for Round Robin competition. - Animals are to be clean but not fitted.
-This is strictly a showmanship contest.
-7. - Animals will be used from the top 5 winners of each age group in showmanship for 8. each species. (as long as there are enough animals). - 9.
+Participants will draw for the animal they will show in each species except the species being shown when they qualified for Round Robin competition. - 7.
+Animals are to be clean but not fitted.
+This is strictly a showmanship contest. - 8.
+Animals will be used from the top 5 winners of each age group in showmanship for each species. (as long as there are enough animals). - 9.
 Previous winners of the Grand Champion Showman award at the fair are eligible to compete.

-Age as of January 1, 2019 Intermediate: 10-13
+Age as of January 1, 2020 Intermediate: 10-13 Senior: 14-18

-Senior: 14-18